 ***NOTE TO STUDENTS***

-To really understand the candidates’ proposals/plans for how they will address the issues important to America today, you need to listen to what they say, as well as the policies they have implemented, not what the news media and political analysts say about them.
-Take some time to watch at least one speech by each candidate on a specific issue such as the economy, violence in the cities, protests….
+To really understand the candidates’ proposals/plans for how they will address the issues important to Americans today, you need to listen to what they say, as well as the policies they have implemented, not what the news media and political analysts say about them.
+Take some time to watch at least one speech by each candidate on a specific issue such as the economy/inflation, border security, crime energy policies….

-ABOUT THIRD PARTIES: The U.S. has a two-party system, which distinguishes American government from most other democracies.
-Most Western democracies, particularly those in Europe, have multiparty elections and parliaments, but the American government traditionally has had a two-party system.
+ABOUT THIRD PARTIES: The U.S. has a two-party system.
 Since the Civil War the two parties have been the Republican Party and the Democratic Party.

 From time to time, third parties have gained traction with the electorate, most recently the Reform Party, led by Ross Perot, who won 19% of the popular vote in the 1992 presidential election.
 Third parties can sometimes push the major parties to consider their position on a specific issue (generally when they believe the party is not taking a strong enough stand, or is taking a moderate position on the issue).
 Few third-party candidates hold elected office at the state or national level.
 There are dozens of “third parties” in the U.S. including the Constitution Party (conservative), the Green Party (liberal) and the Libertarian Party (in general socially liberal, fiscally conservative).
-Read more at wikipedia.
+In 2024, we also have Robert F. Kennedy Jr’s “We the People” party.

 THE CANDIDATES ON THE ISSUES: